quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 My lending officer, Leeonnas Richardson was truly amazing and such a blessing.
 Even before I actually applied for my home loan, he was very responsive and helpful with any concerns or questions I had.
 Once I applied and was approved for my loan he was there to answer any questions and encouraging every step of the way while I was searching for a home in a competitive market.
 He truly worked overtime to get everything approved and processed in a timely manner.
-The most important attribute Mr. Richardson possesses is that he genuinely cares about the customer’s individual needs and concerns.
-I truly believe he’s very passionate about each and every customer.
+The most important attribute Mr. Richardson possesses is that he genuinely cares about the customer's individual needs and concerns.
+I truly believe he's very passionate about each and every customer.
 I highly recommend.
 And I look forward to working with Mr. Richardson in the future.
 Positive
 Responsiveness, Quality, Professionalism, Value